Open Board Meeting

 The next members meeting is planned for 2pm on Tuesday 16th October 2018 at Springwell Gardens Community Centre.
 Reserve your place here.

-The meeting was opened by Jane Davies, Strategic Housing and Development Manager at RMBC.
+The meeting on 27th March 2018 was opened by Jane Davies, Strategic Housing and Development Manager at RMBC.
 Both Jane and Lilian Shears the chair of the meeting thanked Pat Cahill for all his work leading the work of the Federation during the last few years.
 As Chair, Pat has implemented major improvements to the charity ensuring it has become more professional in the way its charitable services have been delivered.

 The Annual Accounts were presented by the Treasurer Val Baldwin and unanimously approved by members.
 Members also unanimously agreed the election of Antony Ball as the Examiner of Accounts for the next year.
 Terry Adair (Rother Valley West), David Ramsden (Wentworth Valley) and Mary Jacques were re-appointed to the Board and Pete Deveaux was also appointed as a new co-opted member.